Career & Finances | COVID-19 | Critical Concepts | Hospitals

 Hospitals across the U.S. are beginning to shift into a ‘code black status,’ but what does that mean?

-Code black in hospitals is typically determined by the bed manager and declares that all non-emergency and outpatient procedures be deferred with very few exceptions.
+Code black in hospitals is typically determined by the bed manager and declares that all non-emergency and outpatient procedures be deferred with few exceptions.

 If code black in hospitals is called, patient safety is put at risk.